seilanhiep/data/kh/source_data/national_committee_for_subnational_democratic_development/commune_database/2011/commune_database_2011_metadata.md

 Title

-Commune Census Data 2011
+Commune Database of Cambodia (2011)

 Description

-The Commune Database is produced by the NCDD (National Committee for Subnational Democratic Development) and contains quantitative data about size in terms of land area and family/household indicators (rice land, electricity, latrines, domestic violence) for each commune in Cambodia as well as agricultural and livestock production.
+The Commune Database is produced by the NCDD (National Committee for Subnational Democratic Development).
+This file contains excerpts of the Database, namely quantitative data about size in terms of land area and family/household indicators (rice land, electricity, latrines, domestic violence) for each commune in Cambodia as well as agricultural and livestock production.
+Data were provided to us in vector format by Save Cambodia's Wildlife's Atlas Working Group.

 Format

-CSV
+csv

 Language